bnreine/assignments/classes_es6/assignment.md

 > What is the purpose of the keyword `super`?

-A: You use this syntax in a subclass constructor to point to the parent class constructor method in order to construct an instance of the subclass.
+A: You use this syntax in a subclass to access properties and methods of its parent class.

 > What are classes that do not use the keyword `extends` called?